divonlan/genozip/README.md

 <br>
 It achieves x2 to x5 better compression ratios than gzip because it leverages some properties specific to genomic data to compress better.
 It is also a lot faster than gzip.<br>
 <br>
-The compression is lossless - the decompressed file is 100% identical to the original file.<br>
+The compression is lossless - the decompressed file is 100% identical to the original file.
+Note: losslessness is relative to the underlying textual file - for example, when compressing a .bam or a .fq.gz file - the losslessness is relative to the underlying SAM or FASTQ file respectively<br>
 <br>
-The command line options are similar to gzip and bcftools, so if you're familiar with these, it works pretty much the same.
+The command line options are similar to gzip and samtools/bcftools, so if you are familiar with these, it works pretty much the same.
 To get started, try: <b>genozip</b> --help<br>
 <br>
 <b><i>Commands</i></b>: <br>
 <b>genozip</b>   - compress one or more files <br>